 - 1. Prepare a written agreement - a.
-Compile a written training agreement in cooperation with the instructor and student that details a work schedule and specific tasks/skills to be mastered in the program - 2.
+Compile a written training agreement in cooperation with the instructor and student that details a workschedule and specific tasks/skills to be mastered in the program - 2.
 Prepare a written report of activities - a.
 Compile a daily log of activities and tasks - b.
 Submit weekly reports summarizing activities and tasks completed to the instructor - c.
 Submit a final report of activities and experiences - 3.
 Follow written guidelines for work experience programs - a.
 Complete all required activities in the training agreement - b.
-Adhere to all written and oral instructions for the supervised experience designed to integrate the student's technical studies with industrial experience.
-Variable credit is awarded on the basis of 1 semester hour per 45 industrial contact hours.
+Adhere to all written and oral instructions for the supervised experience

-Course Number and Name: HLT 292(1-6) Supervised Work Experience in Horticulture Cluster
+HLT 292(1-6) Cluster